epics-docs/epics-docs/specs/IOCInit.rst

 should have been ignored.

 initHookAfterDatabaseRunning is announced.
-If the iocRun command (or iocInit) is being executed for the ﬁrst time, initHookAfterInterruptAccept is announced.
+If the iocRun command (or iocInit) is being executed for the first time, initHookAfterInterruptAccept is announced.

 Enable CA Server